- Steps to insure a house after someone dies

 Make the empty property safe and secure

 An empty house can be an easy target for burglars, vandals and squatters.
-Additionally, it is quite possible for storm damage or even a leaking pipe to wreak havoc on an empty home but there are some steps you can take to reduce the risks.
+Additionally, it is quite possible for storm damage or even a leaking pipe to wreak havoc on an empty home but there are some steps you can take to reduce the risks and protect the empty property.

 First, make sure that the property has high standard locks on all doors and windows.
 This is most important for areas that may be vulnerable to breaks ins. i.e. a conservatory or back windows that are not overlooked.
 Make sure that any regular newspaper or milk deliveries are cancelled and always keep the letter box free from a build up of post.
 If you do not live locally then try to find a trusted friend or neighbour to make regular checks on the house.